-2021 2020
+2022 2021

 €m €m

-Interest rate contracts and debt securities 48
+Interest rate contracts 688 48

-48
+688 48

-The net trading gain of €48m (2020: nil) reflects a movement in the mark to market valuation of derivatives used to manage interest rate risk arising on mortgage loans to customers which do not qualify for hedge accounting.
+The net trading gain of €688m (2021: €48m) reflects a movement in the mark to market valuation of derivatives used to manage interest rate risk arising on mortgage loans to customers and which are not designated in a hedging relationship under IAS 39.
 Changes in their fair value are recognised immediately in the income statement.
-The increase in mark to market value of derivatives, which provides an economic hedge for interest rate risk on loans and advances to customers, is mainly due to increased Euro interest rates at 31 December 2021.
+The increase in mark to market value of derivatives, which provides an economic hedge for interest rate risk on loans and advances to customers, is due to increased Euro interest rates at 31 December 2022.